Margaret Campbell Geddes: Early life

 Margaret was born in Dublin on 18 March 1913 to Auckland Campbell Geddes, later 1st Baron Geddes, and his wife, Isabella Gamble Ross (1881–1962).
-Her father was a member of David Lloyd George's coalition government during World War I and later served as Ambassador to the United States.
+Her father was a member of David Lloyd George's coalition government during World War I and who later served as Ambassador to the United States.

 In her book Noble Endeavours, Miranda Seymour describes the circumstances of how and when Margaret Geddes first met Louis, Prince of Hesse and by Rhine (in German: Ludwig von Hessen und bei Rhein) and the development of the relationship.

 "Margaret Geddes, a young Scotswoman who was known to one and all as 'Peg', travelled out to Germany towards the end of 1935 in order to join two beloved brothers at a pension [in Grainau] in Bavaria.
 Unknown to Peg, a little advance plotting had been going on.
 Waiting to meet her at the local station in the place of her brothers and all ready to conduct her to Haus Hirth was a dark-haired and extremely good-looking young German.
 His name was Ludwig ('Lu') and he was the music-loving second son of Grand Duke Ernst of Hessen-Darmstadt [the last Grand Duke of Hesse]…

 "While Peg's younger brother, David, went off on cultural trips around the Bavarian towns…, Peg spent most of her time with Lu.
 The result, as Prince Ludwig came from a family who had always used English as their preferred language, was that Peg's German grammar progressed less well than did her romance with a kind, sensitive and humorous young man.[endnote]" Although she was born a commoner, they later became engaged.
 The wedding date was set for 20 November 1937.
 Planning continued despite the groom's father's death on 9 October.